 During an elimination diet, try to make about 40 percent of your plate fresh vegetables, 30 percent “clean” sources of protein, 20 percent healthy fats and the remaining percent whole-food carbohydrates and fruit.
 In many ways, it will resemble a Paleo diet eating plan.

 Most of your plate should be taken up by vegetables that are ideally organic, plus small amounts of fresh fruit.
-Vegetables that are especially good choices for a healing diet include: all leafy greens, cruciferous vegetables like broccoli, cauliflower and Brussel sprouts, artichokes, fennel, celery, cucumbers, squash, mushrooms, show peas, radishes, sprouts, sea vegetables, berries, and fresh herbs.
+Vegetables that are especially good choices for a healing diet include: all leafy greens, cruciferous vegetables like broccoli, cauliflower and Brussel sprouts, artichokes, fennel, celery, cucumbers, squash, mushrooms, show peas, radishes, sprouts, sea vegetables, berries and fresh herbs.

 Fifty percent of your plate should come from high-quality proteins and healthy fats.
-Aim to include plenty of “clean” protein sources – such as organic, grass-fed meat and poultry, wild-caught fish, cage-free eggs (unless you suspect an egg allergy), and small amounts of sprouted beans.
+Aim to include plenty of “clean” protein sources – such as organic, grass-fed meat and poultry, wild-caught fish, cage-free eggs (unless you suspect an egg allergy) and small amounts of sprouted beans.

 Healthy sources of fats include coconut products such as coconut oil, olive oil, nuts, seeds and avocados.